 REMEMBER!

 The best part of heading up a podcast is that you get to call the shots.
-If the format you choose isn't working, try out something else for a couple of episodes.
+If the format you choose isn't working, try something else for a couple of episodes.
 Play to your strengths, support your command's mission and let your audience be your guide.